cfpb/design-system/docs/special-pages/home.md

   ### Foundation

   This section includes our visual identity standards, such as color, grid, and typography.
-It forms the foundation for the CFPB’s website and external-facing materials.
+It forms the foundation for the CFPB’s website and external-facing materials!

   <p><a href="https://cfpb.github.io/design-system/foundation/">Browse foundation</a></p></div>